and entropy—or anabolic and catabolic processes—feed

 might end with a whimper, but sustained during its lifetime by bogglingly

-complex and interwoven metabolic processes of self-organizing complexity.
+complex and interwoven metabolic processes.

 of looking at nature, putting biological notions in the center of the